What Are COVID Nails?

-Patients recovered from COVID-19 still experience side effects from low energy levels to hair loss.
-Along with this, COVID nails, a new post-infection condition, have been reported to keep us on track, and this condition is also called Beau's lines, which can occur after a viral infection or when a person has an underlying health condition.
+Patients who recovered from COVID-19 still experience side effects, from low energy levels to hair loss.
+Along with this, COVID nails, a new post-infection condition, has been reported to keep us on track; this condition is also called Beau's lines, which can occur after a viral infection or when a person has an underlying health condition.

-COVID nails are harmless and are highly recognized after the infection.
-It also leaves a clear line once they heal.
-These are known as Beau's lines and are also commonly seen with physiological stress like an illness.
-It appears in all the nails and even in the toenails due to the shifting in the nail cycle.
-COVID nails do not appear right after the infection, and it takes at least two months to show up.
+COVID nails are harmless and highly recognized after the infection.
+They also leave a clear line once they heal.
+These are known as Beau's lines and are also commonly seen with physiological stress, like an illness.
+Due to the shifting in the nail cycle, COVID nails appear on all nails and even on toenails.
+They do not appear right after the infection, and they take at least two months to show up.

 Ridges.